javiercasares/hosting-directory/README.md

 - [ ] Tool for validate the JSON Schema (probably based on other tool)
 - [ ] Tool to creathe the JSON file
 - [ ] Issue generator to send the file
+- [ ] Document how to install the file in the `.well-known` folder?

 ## Possible fields